pranav656/cpp-scratch/README.md

 to keep a record of things I am learning.
 May end up in an organized PDF with tests and optimizations some day.

-Problems taken from youtube (NeetCode), Blind75, Elements of Programming Interviews or Leetcode.
+Problems taken from Blind75, Elements of Programming Interviews (book) or Leetcode/Neetcode.
 I also plan to add protypes of interesting concepts I am learning.

 # Resources
 https://cp-algorithms.com/index.html
+The Modern C++ Challenge by Marius Bancilla
+Advent of Code

 ## Dynamic Programming
 https://www.quora.com/How-can-one-start-solving-dynamic-programming-problems